Printable Montessori Continent 3-Part Cards Make Geography Fun

 Why Montessori 3-part cards are brilliant for kids

-Each set of Montessori continent cards consist of 3 parts that can be displayed in a divided stand, tray, or folder.
-The 3 parts are:
+Each set of Montessori continent cards consists of 3 parts that can be displayed in a divided stand, tray, or folder.
+The three parts are:

 - Continent picture